Files

 2. Add an Esri Geodatabase (File Geodb Open API) Reader

 Add an Esri Geodatabase (File Geodb Open API) reader to the canvas by clicking on the Reader button on the top menu bar or by going to Readers > Add Reader.
-In the Add Reader dialog, select Esri Geodatabase (File Geodb Open API) as the Format, then for Dataset browse to the CommunityMap.gdb dataset which is available for download from the Files section on this article.
+In the Add Reader dialog, select Esri Geodatabase (File Geodb Open API) as the Format, then for Dataset browse to the CommunityMap.gdb dataset, which is available for download from the Files section of this article.
 Then open the Parameters.

 3. Filter for Dog Parks and Washrooms